czrnjlc/ECE2112_Programming-Assignment-4/README.md

 plt.tight_layout()
 plt.show()
 ```
 This creates and displays three bar plots showing average grades by Track, Gender, and Hometown.
+Based on the provided data, there is no significant difference in average grades among students from different tracks, genders, or hometowns.
+The graphs show that the average scores are relatively equal across all categories.

 ## Explanation of Script
 ### ECE Board Exam Problem: